-Ghost flames are a mysterious phenomenon also known as will-o'-the-wisp, spook lights, ghost lights, corpse candles or orbs.
-Throughout the centuries, these lights have been attributed to fairies, elementals, ufos and ghosts.
+Ghost flames are a mysterious phenomenon also known as will-o'-the-wisp, spook lights, ghost lights, corpse candles, or orbs.
+Throughout the centuries, these lights have been attributed to fairies, elementals, ufos, and ghosts.

-Examples of Ghost Flames
+Famous Examples of Ghost Flame Sightings

-The way ghost flames are reported depends upon the location and time period when the sighting took place.
+The way ghost flames are reported depends upon the location and period when the sighting took place.
 For example, R.C.
 Maclagan wrote about such ghost lights in the Scotland Highlands in 1897 where lights were seen prior to deaths occurring at those locations.
 In these stories, the lights were referred to as "corpse candles" or "death candles".
 In 1902, newspapers reported a ghost flame appearing over a mountain where a woman's body was earlier found in a barrel.
 The people who lived in the villages and towns across the world where this phenomenon took place often attributed the flames to fairies.
 In other locations and throughout the years, these flames were also attributed to the following causes.

 - Ghosts who were carrying lanterns